DML Commands - Data Loading

 Furthermore, to take advantage of parallel operations when loading data into tables (using the COPY INTO <table> command), we recommend using data files ranging in size from roughly 10 to 100 MB compressed.
-If your data files are larger, consider using a 3rd-party tool to split them into smaller files before compressing and uploading them.
+If your data files are larger, consider using a third-party tool to split them into smaller files before compressing and uploading them.

 Upload a file named